denesb/scylla/docs/operating-scylla/admin-tools/scylla-sstable.rst

 * ``--keyspace=KEYSPACE --table=TABLE`` - If the SStable is located at an external location, but the ScyllaDB data directory or the config file are located at the standard location.
 The tool also reads the ``SCYLLA_CONF`` and ``SCYLLA_HOME`` environment variables to try to locate the configuration file.
 * ``--schema-file FILENAME`` - Read the schema definition from a file, containing the CQL CREATE TABLE statement.
 The file is expected to contain a single statement for regular tables and exactly two statements for Materialized Views and Indexes: one for the base table and one for the View/Index.
 Providing an the CREATE KEYSPACE statement is supported but it is optional.
 * ``--system-schema --keyspace=KEYSPACE --table=TABLE`` - Use the known definition of built-in tables (only works for system tables).
+* ``--sstable-schema [--keyspace=KEYSPACE --table=TABLE]`` - Use the schema stored in the sstable serialization headers.
+This schema is always available but incomplete -- it only contains the column definitions but doesn't contain any of the additional schema options.
+For most operations, this is completely fine.
+If no ``--keyspace`` and ``--table`` option is provided, the schema will have the name ``my_keyspace.my_table``, as the name of the table is also not conained in the serialization header.
 * ``--scylla-data-dir SCYLLA_DATA_DIR_PATH --keyspace=KEYSPACE --table=TABLE`` - Read the schema tables from the data directory at the provided location, needs the keyspace and table name to be provided with ``--keyspace`` and ``--table``.
 * ``--scylla-yaml-file SCYLLA_YAML_FILE_PATH --keyspace=KEYSPACE --table=TABLE`` - Read the schema tables from the data directory path obtained from the configuration, needs the keyspace and table name to be provided with ``--keyspace`` and ``--table``.